franckduriez/docs/pages/account/billing/how_to_use_automatic_renewal/guide.en-gb.md

 > [!warning]
 >
-> For more information on cancelling OVHcloud services, follow the [instructions in this guide](https://docs.ovh.com/fr/billing/how-to-cancel-your-services/).
+> For more information on cancelling OVHcloud services, follow the [instructions in this guide](https://docs.ovh.com/gb/en/billing/how-to-cancel-your-services/).
 >

 #### Pay your bill.

 If you have services set to automatic renewal, but have not registered a payment method to pay for your bills, you will see an **Invoice to pay** comment when an invoice is awaiting payment.
-Then click `Pay my bill`{.action}, which will redirect you to an online payment interface.
+Then click on `Pay balance immediately`{.action}.
+It will redirect you to an online payment interface.

 #### Group actions.

-You can perform group actions by selecting several services in the table, then clicking `Actions`{.action}.
+You can perform group actions by selecting several services in the table then click on the `Actions`{.action} menu :

 ![manageautomaticrenewal](images/manageautorenew9.png){.thumbnail}